 A new market research report covering RFID

-, 3.1 billion tags will be used for pallets and cases in 2006.
+frequencies.
+This is however being resolved with 3.1 billion tags being used for pallets and cases in 2006.
 Item level tagging (especially by pharmaceuticals) and tagging of baggage, animals, books, tickets and other non retail markets are strongly growing in value - in 2008 6.8 billion tags will be sold for such applications and 15.3 billion tags for pallets/cases, but the former tag value will be higher than that for pallets/cases.

 Forecasts by territorial region show that by 2010, 48% of RFID tags by numbers will be sold in East Asia, followed by 32% to North America.

 This report also includes forecasts of chipless RFID tags (tags which contain no silicon chip

 ), tags in the form of smart tickets

 or cards and semi passive and active tags.

 Ten year forecasts are analysed in over 100 tables and figures, with detailed explanations of trends and disruptions and year by year roadmaps.
 RFID markets are analysed in many different ways, including projections for label versus non label, EPC versus non- EPC, active versus passive, chip versus chipless, markets by geographical region, application, tag format, tag location and tag, reader

 and software value.
 The emergence of new products, legal and demand pressures and impediments for the years to come are covered.